Diax170/Diax170/README.md

 - 👋 Hi, I’m @Diax170 and I'm new to GitHub
 - 👀 I’m interested in Python & Scratch
-- 💬 I make random simple terminal and/or GUI programs.
+- 💬 I make random simple terminal and/or GUI programs

 <!---
 Diax170/Diax170 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.